codeandtheory/ystepper-ios/README.md

 )
 ```

-The standard initializer lets you specify the appearance, minimum, maximum value, step value and current value, although it provides sensible defaults for all of these.
+The standard initializer lets you specify the appearance, minimum value, maximum value, step value and current value, although it provides sensible defaults for all of these.

 `StepperControl` has an additional initializer: